jonathanfelicity/c/README.md

 }
 ```

-- `*ptr` dereference the pointer allowing use to get the value
+- `*ptr` dereference the pointer allowing us to get the value

 ### WHY POINTERS ARE IMPORTANT
 * **Dynamic memory allocation:** Pointers allow you to dynamically allocate memory at runtime using functions like `malloc`, `calloc`, and `realloc`.
 Dynamic memory allocation enables you to create data structures of arbitrary size, such as arrays and linked lists.